canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 The staging area or index is a concept that makes Git different.

-**The staging area is an intermediate area where you can review your files before committing them**.
+**The staging area is an intermediate area to review files before committing them**.

-It’s like making your files wait in a line before keeping track of them.
-This allows you to commit only a group of files or portions of a single file.
+It's like making our files wait in a line before keeping track of them.
+This allows us to commit only a group of files or portions of a single file.

 If you’re coming from TFS, notice you need two steps to store your changes.
 These are: `add` to include files into the staging area and `commit` to create a checkpoint from them.
 With TFS, you only "check-in" your files.

 ### How to Ignore Files

-Sometimes you don’t need to version control certain files or folders.
-For example, log files, third-party libraries, files and folders generated by compilation or by your IDE.
+Sometimes we don't need to version control certain files or folders.
+For example, log files, third-party libraries, files, and folders generated by compilation or by our IDE.

-If you’re starting from scratch, you need to do this only once.
-But if you’re starting from an existing project, chances are somebody already did it.
+If we're starting from scratch, we need to do this only once.
+But if we're starting from an existing project, chances are somebody already did it.

-You need to create a `.gitignore` file with the patterns of files and folders you want to ignore.
-You can use this file globally or per project.
-There is [a collection of gitignore templates on GitHub](https://github.com/github/gitignore) for your language and your IDE.
+We need to create a `.gitignore` file with the patterns of files and folders we want to ignore.
+We can use this file globally or per project.

+There is [a collection of gitignore templates on GitHub](https://github.com/github/gitignore) per language and IDE's.

 For example, to ignore the `node_modules` folder, the `.gitignore` file will contain